hdviegas/laravel-mongo/README.md

 # laravel-mongo
 Convenience library for working with MongoDB documents in Laravel.

+This library is built on top of [the official MongoDB PHP library](https://github.com/mongodb/mongo-php-library) and includes an abstract model, database wrappers for Laravel and Lumen, and some necessary helper functions.

+Please note that this library is not intended to be a complete ORM and does not extend Eloquent.

 ## Installation

 In order to install this library, issue the following command from your Laravel/Lumen project's root folder: